Lord Jesus Christ, we thank thee that in this wonderful Sacrament

 who livest and reignest with the Father

 in the unity of the Holy Spirit, one God, now and for ever.

 What is Holy Communion?

-Holy Communion is the Service of sharing the Sacrament of Christ's Most Precious Body and Blood, given mankind at the Last Supper in the form of Bread and Wine.
+Holy Communion (also known as the Eucharist, and the Mass) is the Service of sharing the Sacrament of Christ's Most Precious Body and Blood, given to mankind at the Last Supper in the form of Bread and Wine.

 It is therefore the Church's principal celebration and a time of great rejoicing.
 In token of our reverence, there is necessarily a time for Self-Reflection, Confession and Penitence (followed by Absolution from past sins) built into the service, as a preparation for drawing near to the Altar and receiving Christ.

 The parts of the Service